dreamfactorysoftware/.net-sdk/README.md

 ### Basics

-All API calls are divided into the three groups:
+The API provides the following functions:

 1. Simple HTTP API, for making arbitrary HTTP requests;
 2. Model-driven API matching the Swagger definitions, e.g. `Session session = await LoginAsync("admin", "john@mail.com", "god");`
-3. .NET friendly bindings and extensions, such as Entity Framework interoperability.
+3. Model extensions and builders to ease working with object instances.

-Note that all network API calls are made to be asynchronous.
+All network-related API calls are made to be asynchronous.
 They can be `await`'ed and used well together with Task Parallel Library (TPL).

 ### Errors handling